Broder Knud Brodersen Wigelsen: After the war

 Ten years after leaving the Danish navy in 1815 Wigelsen was appointed marine surveyor (Skibsmaaler) to the Royal Danish Navy in Copenhagen.

 From 1832 he was appointed in a supernumerary position as inspector of the Customs and Excise department and a position on the committee of the Royal Assurance Company of Copenhagen.
 In 1837 he achieved further promotion to full captain.
 In 1838 he became a deputy in the Assurance company, and from 1841 until he retired in 1851 he was again in the customs service, latterly stationed in Roskilde.

 The reorganisation of the whole of the Danish customs service in 1851 abolished his post.
 Wigelsen retired, this time with a pension.

-Death

 Wigelsen died on 10 September 1867 in Copenhagen and is buried in Holmens cemetery.